 Norman Doidge, MD

 The method takes is named after the founder, Dr. Moshe Feldenkrais.
 Dr. Feldenkrais was a pivotal figure in the science of somatics.
-Grounded in physics, biology, and learning theory, his method remains the most advanced and comprehensive basis available for developing human potential.
+Grounded in physics, biology, and learning theory, his method remains the most advanced and comprehensively somatic basis available for developing human potential.

 He, in his struggle to overcome his own major injury, pioneered a unique way of teaching people to learn how to learn, and to change their brains, by increasing awareness of whatever they did, providing the foundation for a gentle but powerful approach to alleviating human suffering.

 He was a great integrative genius and master of turning scientific insights into practical ways to help people.
-His legacy continues as skillful practitioners grow his method of vitality, learning & healing to all aspects of human life.
+His legacy continues as skillful practitioners grow his method of vitality & learning to all aspects of human life.